caktus/guidebook/source/testing/index.rst

 * 3rd party libraries
 * Other applications
 * Routines depending on the time of day
+* Logging (at least to test that it is happening correctly)

 Similar to mocking, you can override Django settings for a single test or test case using the